Data-Sci-2021/BCS-Wikipedia-Analysis/progress_report_JOE.md

 2. I am trying to nest all my feature-functions into one master function that will do all the processing for me.
-I can’t make it work yet- is this genius or madness? \#\# 11-20-2021 Second Project Report; NEW CONTINUING Figured out how to import the data I need in a processable format.
+I can’t make it work yet- is this genius or madness? \#\# Second Project Report, 11-20-2021- NEW CONTINUING Figured out how to import the data I need in a processable format.
 Cleaned the data by trimming front/back white space and making everything lower case.
 Made a function to do the importing and cleaning, using a URL as input.
 Started processing my data.
 I have about 5 features testable via functions already.
 I set the license to MIT in the first progress report because it was suggested as a pretty generic, open license and since I’m working with open-source data to begin with, I should be as open as possible.
 It is all shareable widely and freely because it’s